Affording Private School

 Repayment Period

 How long is the repayment period for the loan?
-If the cost of your child's tuition requires you to borrow large amounts, you may need a longer time to repay the loan.
+If your child's tuition costs require you to borrow large amounts, you may need a longer time to repay the loan.
 While this will lower your monthly payments, it will increase the aggregate finance charge you pay for the loan.

 Loan Limits

 Is there a maximum amount you can borrow?
 Does the loan have an annual or aggregate limit?
 Will these limits meet your needs?
-It's a good idea to borrow from the same lender each year, so make sure the lifetime aggregate loan limit is high enough to cover the tuition costs throughout your child's entire education.
+It's a good idea to borrow from the same lender each year, so ensure the lifetime aggregate loan limit is high enough to cover the tuition costs throughout your child's education.

 Interest Capitalization

 Be sure to look at how often your loan's deferred interest may be capitalized (added to your principal balance).
 When is the interest added?
 Annually?
 At repayment?
-If the interest is capitalized annually, the loan is more expensive than if interest is capitalized only once at the time your loan enters repayment.
+If the interest is capitalized annually, the loan is more expensive than if interest is capitalized only once when your loan becomes repayment.

 Service